Notice of privacy practices

 Portland, OR 97208-4327

-You also may notify the Office for Civil Rights, U.S. Department of Health and Human Services of your complaint.
+You may notify the Office for Civil Rights, U.S. Department of Health and Human Services if you believe your privacy rights have been violated.
 We will not take any action against you for filing a complaint.
-You may contact the Office for Civil Rights at:
+You may file the complaint at the Office for Civil Rights at:

 Office for Civil Rights